vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/017/04_suvIraste_janitA.md

 Moreover, although in the 1st two vss. heaven and earth functioned as a pair, though expressed as two singulars, here they have nothing to do with each other, and indeed earth is found only in a negative simile (sádaso ná bhū́ma, which in Engl. has to be awkwardly rendered by “any more than …”).

-On the tangled paternity here, see publ. intro.
+On the tangled paternity here, see published introduction.